miscellane/infrastructure/cloud/amazon/internetprotocol/README.md

 <br>

-### The Parameter JSON
+### The Parameters JSON

-The `parameterValues.json` file consists of 3 parameters.
+The `parametersValues.json` file consists of 3 parameters.
 Its structure is

 ```json
 {